 Children deserve to be treated with honesty and dignity.
 This bill will create higher standards for admissibility of information obtained during an interrogation with youth, and require that all youth interrogations be recorded.
 This means more honesty and trust in our criminal justice system.

-This bill will raise the minimum age of arrest in Colorado from 10 to 12 years old.
+This bill will raise the minimum age of arrest in Colorado and increase access to child-serving programs and services, because children and families deserve support instead of prosecution.

 HB23-1171: Just Cause Eviction Protection